-Length: various elements = 3000 words
+Length: 3000+ words (equivalent)

-Details: Collaborative production (2-3 students), of a "profile" feature article (including background research, recording interviews and the final writing-up).
+Details: Collaboratively researched (2 - 3 students), individually written/produced issues or trend feature/package or other type of feature/package.
 Word-length equivalent to more than 3000 words.
-Students will receive written comments, a grade, and feedback in class.
+This is the final assessment task.
+Students will receive written comments and a grade.